jonmorrissmith/RpiTrainDisplay/README.md

 There are a myriad sellers on Ali Express and elsewhere.
 I suspect there's little to differentiate between offerings.

 ## A Raspberry Pi
-You could purchase [a 1GB Raspberry Pi 4 from Pimoroni](https://shop.pimoroni.com/products/raspberry-pi-4?variant=31856486416467) - I'm not plugging Pimoroni, it's just that they also stock the RGB Matrix Bonnet so you can save on postage.
+You could purchase [a 1GB Raspberry Pi 4 from Pimoroni](https://shop.pimoroni.com/products/raspberry-pi-4?variant=31856486416467) - I'm not plugging Pimoroni, it's just they also stock the Bonnet.

 I used a Raspberry Pi 4 which was unloved and needed a new purpose.